chromium/chromium/media/test/data/README.md

 **Note**: "-strict -2" was required because the current ffmpeg version has support for OPUS in MP4 as experimental.

+#### av1-svc-L1T2.ivf
+AV1 data that has temporal layers.
+This is the same as av1-1-b8-22-svc-L1T2.ivf in [libaom test vectors].
+The video license is [libaom LICENSE].

 #### av1-svc-L2T2.ivf
 AV1 data that has spatial and temporal layers.
 This is the same as av1-1-b8-22-svc-L2T2.ivf in [libaom test vectors].